zuffidries/build-systems-workshop/README.md

 The files that you write, as they stand, cannot actually do anything.
 The build system that you choose will take in your files, modify them, and spit out a program that the computer can interpret and run.

 In addition, some build systems provide some pretty cool functionality – for example, did you notice how we've been able to see changes we've made in our code show up automatically on-screen when we're running it on our local machine?
-That's because the build systems we've been using support **continuous integration**.
+That's because the build systems we've been using support **continuous integration and hot reloading**.
 In effect, they're rebuilding your code each time you make a change.

 ### What types of build systems are out there?